ncatlab/nlab-content/pages/1514.md

 Notably the [[Feynman perturbation series]] summing over [[Feynman graphs]] is motivated as one way to make sense of the path integral in quantum field theory and in practice usually serves as a _definition_ of the perturbative path integral.

+## Examples

-## Path integral in quantum mechanics
+### In quantum mechanics

 A simple form of the path integral is realized in [[quantum mechanics]], where it was originally dreamed up by [[Richard Feynman]] and then made precise using the [[Feynman-Kac formula]].
 Most calculations in practice are still done using [[perturbation theory]].

-The [[Schrodinger equation|Schrödinger equation]] says that the rate at which the phase of an energy eigenvector rotates is proportional to its energy:
+The [[Schrödinger equation]] says that the rate at which the phase of an energy eigenvector rotates is proportional to its energy:
 \[ i \hbar \frac{d}{dt} \psi = H \psi. \]
 Therefore, the probability that the system evolves to the final state $\psi_F$ after evolving for time $t$ from the initial state $\psi_I$ is
 \[ \langle \psi_F|e^{-iHt}|\psi_I\rangle.\]